Acting out

-acting out is the performance of an action considered bad or anti-social.
+In psychology and psychiatry, acting out is the expression of one's emotion by physical movement, especially ones perceived as socially inappropriate or anti-social.
+It is considered a form of self-control, and, in psychoanalytic theory, a defense mechanism.
 They indirectly express emotions through behavior rather than words.
 These actions are often used to cope with uncomfortable emotions or to relieve tension.
 They may not have conscious awareness of the meaning or cause of these behaviors.

 Some of the characteristics of children who act out include disobedience, sulking, irritability, showing off, aggression, screaming, and moodiness.

 In general usage, the action performed is destructive to self or to others.
 The term is used in this way in sexual addiction treatment, psychotherapy, criminology, and parenting.
 In contrast, the opposite attitude or behavior of bearing and managing the impulse to perform one's impulse is called acting in.

 The performed action may follow impulses of an addiction (e.g. drinking, drug taking or shoplifting).
 It may also be a means designed (often unconsciously or semi-consciously) to garner attention (e.g. throwing a tantrum (ataque) or behaving promiscuously).
 Acting out may inhibit the development of more constructive responses to the feelings in question.

-Theoretical Perspectives in Psychology
+Interpretations

-Psychoanalytical
+Psychoanalysis

-According to Psychoanalytic theory, people re-enact past emotional events; this is known as repetition compulsion, a form of acting out.
+According to psychoanalytic theory, people re-enact past emotional events; this is known as repetition compulsion, a form of acting out.
 Instead of remembering these as past experiences, they act them out in the present.
 This is done as an expression of unconscious emotional conflicts, feelings, or desires, often sexual or aggressive, with no conscious awareness of the origin or meaning of these behaviors.

 According to Freud, the individual does not remember anything that they have forgotten and instead acts out the repressed material/event.
 They reproduce it not as a memory but as a repetitive action, which they repeat without knowing why they are repeating it.
 This repetition is a form of transference where the repressed memories, thoughts, and behaviors are projected onto the therapist in psychoanalysis.
 It is the ego's refusal of conscious recall of the repressed memories that results in such repetitions.

-Developmental
+Developmental psychology

-Early caregiver relationships lay the foundation for future behavior, according to Attachment theory.
+Early caregiver relationships lay the foundation for future behavior, according to the attachment theory.
 Research shows insecure avoidant attachments in children are associated with later externalizing behavior, including aggression, defiance, and rule breaking.
 They are likely to suppress their emotions however, unresolved feelings can build up and lead to aggression and externalizing behaviors.
 This research also demonstrates disorganized attachment to be a significant predictor of these behaviors, as those with it often struggle with emotional and behavioral regulation due to inconsistent caregiving.

 A recent 2023 study found that childhood adversity is a risk factor for adolescents acting out behaviors such as self-harm, bingeing, substance abuse and aggressive behavior.
 Mentalizing difficulties and epistemic vigilance partially explain this relationship.